 The program encourages the use of sunblock with UVA and UVB protection of SPF of 30+ to protect children from the harmful rays of the sun.
 Families/parents are asked to apply sun block in the morning when dressing their child.
 Teaching staff apply sun block in the afternoon at the end of the day.
-A child-friendly SPF 30 sunblock supplied by parents can only be applied with written permission provided by parents on the School Medication Prescriber/Parent Authorization form.
+A child-friendly SPF 30 sunblock supplied by parents can only be applied with the proper Medication Permission form on file.